 Again, congratulations, Carol!
-I look forward to hearing about your future successes, because now that you’ve experienced the formula and proved it to yourself again and again, I’m sure there are many more successes to come!
+I look forward to hearing about your future successes, because now that you are conscious of the formula and have proved it to yourself again and again, I’m sure there are many more successes to come!

 Carol is a Diamond leader at doTERRA Essential oils.
 Learn more at my.doterra.com/carolmcolvin.

 What’s YOUR story going to be?
 I want to see YOU graduate, too!